rl-institut/tier_spatial_planning/README.md

-# PeopleSun WP4 geospatial tool
+# Description

-This geospatial computer tool is part of the PeopleSun project (peoplesun.org).
+This open-source computer tool is part of the PeopleSuN project (https://www.peoplesun.org), which contains a web-based app that aims to optimize the network structure as well as the power supply system for mini-grid systems.

-The project contains a webapp that wraps tools to optimize off-grid systems based on a webmap.
+The features of the tool are listed below:

-The features of the tool are the following:
+- Automatic identification of buildings from the OpenStreetMap inside a given boundary.

-- Identification of the buildings from OSM (overpass) API.
+- Network optimization of mini-grids based on the Python package /*sgdotlite*/.
-- Optimization of network layout of mini-grids with a hub structure.
-The optimization is based on the Python sgdotlite package.
+- Optimization of the power supply systems for mini-grids (PV, battery, and diesel) using a Python-based tool called /*Offgridders*/.
-- Identification of buildings that are located far enough to the rest of the buildings so that it makes sense to provide them with idividual solar-home systems.
+- Automatic identification of buildings that are better to be served by idividual solar home systems.

 ## Get started